duchoang/aws-scala/README.md

    * `io.atlassian.aws.SQSSpecOps` - Has a bunch of useful functions for creating and deleting temporary queues for testing.
 Check out `SQSSpec` to see how to use it.

 If you want to spin up a local DynamoDB, you'll need to copy the `scripts` directory in this repository into your project.
-You'll need `gtimeout` on your box that is running the scripts (e.g. via `brew install coreutils` on Mac OS X).
+You'll need `gtimeout`, `wget` and `npm` on your box that is running the scripts (e.g. via `brew install coreutils` on Mac OS X).

 ### Step 3 - Profit